rosewang2008/bridge/README.md

-# bridge
+# 🌁 Bridging the Novice-Expert Gap via Models of Decision-Making: A Case Study on Remediating Math Mistakes

 NAACL 2024.

+To be updated!

 Code for "Bridging the Novice-Expert Gap via Models of Decision-Making: A Case Study on Remediating Math Mistakes"